310mc/https-310mc.github.io-tl/source/_posts/scout/dollhouse.md

 {% endbubble %}

 {% bubble Chiaki %}
 Ummm…?
-It’s a slider door, y’know?
+It’s a sliding door, y’know?
 Look—It opens when you slide it.
 {% endbubble %}

 {% bubble Tsumugi %}